Sutherland Institute: Organization

-The Sutherland Institute is a 501(c)(3) organization, which is the IRS tax designation for a non-profit that is eligible for tax-deductible donations.
-According to the Institute's website, Sutherland does not perform contract work or accept government grants.
+The Sutherland Institute is a 501(c)(3) non-profit organization.
+According to the institute's website, Sutherland does not perform contract work or accept government grants.

-The Institute's name is derived from George Sutherland, the first Utahn to serve on the US Supreme Court.
-Sutherland also served as a United States Senator prior to being appointed to the bench in 1922.
+The institute is named for George Sutherland, the first Utahn to serve on the U.S. Supreme Court.
+Sutherland also served as a United States senator prior to being appointed to the bench in 1922.
 The Sutherland Institute was founded in 1995 by Gaylord K. Swim.
 Swim was a noted Utah businessman and philanthropist.
 He died in 2005.

-Rick B. Larsen serves as President and CEO of the Institute.
-Prior presidents include Paul Mero who served from 2000 until 2014, when he stepped down at the board's request.
-He was replaced by Stanford Swim, son of founder Gaylord Swim, as Interim President.
-In March 2016, Boyd Matheson, a former chief of staff for US Senator Mike Lee, was appointed president of the think tank until he stepped down in January 2018 for a position at Deseret News and Larsen (then Vice President of Development) was appointed by the board.
+Rick B. Larsen serves as president and CEO of the institute.
+Prior presidents include Paul Mero, who served from 2000 until 2014, when he stepped down at the board's request.
+He was replaced by Stanford Swim, son of founder Gaylord Swim, as interim president.
+In March 2016, Boyd Matheson, a former chief of staff for US Senator Mike Lee, was appointed president of the think tank until he stepped down in January 2018 for a position at Deseret News and Larsen (then vice president of development) was appointed by the board.

-In 2016, the Institute had fifteen staffers and a $3 million annual budget.
+In 2016, the institute had fifteen staffers and a $3 million annual budget.

-History

-The Sutherland Institute was founded in 1995 by Gaylord Swim (1948 – 2005) who was its "primary benefactor".